Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Improved Posture

 In today’s sedentary lifestyle, poor posture has become a common issue for many people.
 Plank pose can be a valuable tool in correcting and improving posture.
 As you align your body in the pose, you naturally engage the muscles in your back and shoulders, which helps to counteract the effects of slouching.
-Regular practice of plank pose can strengthen the muscles that support proper alignment, leading to improved posture both on and off the mat.
+Regular practice of plank pose can strengthen the muscles that support proper alignment, leading to both on and off the mat.

 Increased Flexibility